Skip to main content

 Technical Overview

-Having established the behavioural patterns that Fraudio's system detects, the following section examines the technical implementation of this detection capability.
-It details the transformation of merchant activity from raw transaction streams into enriched behavioural merchant intervals, incorporating both historical and peer context.
+Fraudio's MIF product transforms merchant activity from raw transaction streams into enriched behavioural merchant intervals, incorporating both historical and peer context.
 These enriched intervals serve as the foundation for the multi-stage modelling pipeline that identifies abnormal behavioural shifts and quantifies fraud risk.

 MIF Data Flow